After Cheryl's home was infested with fleas, she tried many different treatments. This is the only one that worked.

 Once you understand the flea life cycle, you will understand why they are so hard to get rid of.

 Flea Eggs: These eggs are round, white, and almost microscopic They can't stay on the host because they have nothing to help attach them to fur or skin.
-At this stage in the cycle, it is important to vacuum everyday, sometimes twice a day.
+At this stage in the cycle, it is important to vacuum every day, sometimes twice a day.
 Flea eggs can lay dormant for a year before hatching.
 It might even be a good idea to get rid of carpet and lay down another type of flooring that they cannot live on.

 Larvae: Flea larvae have three stages of growth.
-They are transparent and feast off of flea feces and other organic debris found in carpets, bedding, and soil.
+They are transparent and feast on flea feces and other organic debris found in carpets, bedding, and soil.
 The larval stage lasts about 5 to 18 days (longer in some cases).
 After this time, the larva spins a silken cocoon and pupates.

 Pupa: The pupa is the final stage of the adult flea.
 After this, they will emerge within 3 to 5 days.
 They love warm climates and such conditions help restart the cycle.